Is this training for you?

 What you’ll come away with

-By the end of these 200 hours,
+By the end of these 200 hours, you can expect to:

 Design and teach a safe, grounded 60–75 minute vinyasa or yin class